tedkirkpatrick/474-14-1/Week1-Day1.md

 ## What we'll focus on

+ * How cloud architectures differ from your laptop, desktop, and phone
  * Designing software that works well with cloud architecture
  * The unique requirements of services delivered across the Internet
  * The services offered by Amazon Web Services (AWS)